Advances in Care

 - EBUS and navigational bronchoscopy: Our experts are now able to perform biopsies with these minimally invasive techniques in cases that once demanded operative procedures.

-- Screening for lung cancer: Having recently hosted the International Conference on Screening for Lung Cancer, physicians at The Mount Sinai Medical Center presented new research demonstrating that use of low-dose CT scans has proven to be effective in detecting not only lung cancer, but also other health complications, such as cardiovascular disease and chronic pulmonary disease.
+- Screening for lung cancer: Having recently hosted the International Conference on Screening for Lung Cancer, physicians at The Mount Sinai Health System presented new research demonstrating that use of low-dose CT scans has proven to be effective in detecting not only lung cancer, but also other health complications, such as cardiovascular disease and chronic pulmonary disease.